berkgoksel/SierraOne/README.md

 # SierraOne
-`SierraOne` is a simple shared reverse shell over Discord, based on [SierraTwo](https://github.com/berkgoksel/SierraTwo) which works over Slack.
+`SierraOne` is a simple shared reverse shell over Discord, based on [SierraTwo][SierraTwo] which works over Slack.
 The logic is pretty much the same, however the Discord API is cleaner as well as easier to develop with.

-## Why?
-The idea is to have a shell the whole team can play around with during a CTF game.
-Also, we like using Discord as [@ExploitStudio](https://exploit.studio/).
-The traffic flows through Discord (and optionally, Mega Upload) therefore generating IoC's and rules for Sierra should be harder than your regular reverse shell.

-## Note
-Although Sierra could be used for pentesting, I highly discourage you from doing so.
-Discord keeps record of all chat history which might lead to disclosure of confidential data.
-It is recommended to pack/crypt the binaries before use.

 ## Usage
 `SierraOne` only supports Python 3.x.